History of China (1949–1976): Great Leap Forward

 Mao's social and cultural programs, including collectivization, were most popular in the early 1950s.
 However, China's strained relations with new Soviet leader Nikita Khrushchev and newfound contradictions between the Chinese and Soviet schools of communism seeded a novel and radical drive to reform China's economic system in its entirety.
 This split developed after Stalin's death in 1953 when new Soviet leader Nikita Khrushchev denounced him.
 The "secret speech" in 1956 stunned the communist world.
 China rejected de-Stalinization and in fact displayed large Stalin portraits at the May Day celebrations that year.
 Mao declared that despite some faults, Stalin had basically been a good, well-meaning Marxist.
 He felt that the Soviets were not treating China as an equal partner.
 Cultural differences also contributed to friction between the two communist giants.
 Khrushchev's idea of peaceful competition with the United States rather than overt hostility did not resonate well with Beijing.
 Mao said that "Do you think the capitalists will put down their butcher knife and become Buddhas?"

 Khrushchev's 1958 suggestion of a joint Sino-Soviet fleet to counter the US 7th Fleet was angrily rejected by Mao Zedong, who told the Soviet ambassador "If you want to talk about joint cooperation, fine.
 We can practice joint cooperation in government, military, cultural, and economic matters and you can leave us with a guerrilla force."
 When the Soviet premier himself visited China the following year, Mao again asked him to explain what a joint fleet was.
 He stated that the Soviets were not welcome to put any troops on Chinese soil in peacetime and added "Listen carefully.
 We have worked long and hard to drive out the Americans, the British, the Japanese, and others.
 Never again will we allow foreigners to use our territory for their purposes."
 Khrushchev also thought that the Chinese were too soft on the Dalai Lama (Tibet's spiritual leader) and failed to support them in a border dispute with India, saying that the territory in question was "just a frozen waste where nobody lives."

+Leading into the Great Leap Forward, China experienced a population boom that strained its food supply, despite rising agricultural yields.
+Increased yields could not keep pace a population that benefitted from a major decrease in mortality (due to successful public health campaigns and the end of war) and high fertility rate.The Chinese government recognized the country's dilemma of feeding its rapidly growing population without the means to make significant capital improvements in agriculture.
+Viewing human labor as an underutilized factor of production, the government intensified the mobilization of masses of people to increase labor inputs in agriculture.